Deputy Events Editor Meg Dyson measures the efficiency of St Andrews student run charity fashion shows in comparison to those at other UK Universities

 Fashion shows are a staple of the St Andrews social and event calendar.
 With five shows taking place in 2020 – Don’t Walk, CATWALK, Sitara, FS, and VS, St Andrews leads most universities in quantity.
 Despite being popular events, not all opinions on university fashion shows – or fashion shows at that – are positive.
 This article will explore fashion show culture at universities across the UK and what the organisers consider, or at least state, their motivations to be.
 Why hold a fashion show in the first place?
 My expectation was to find a similar answer everywhere – that fashion shows are an easy way to sufficiently entertain and interest students in order to raise money for charity, as well as justifying expensive ticket prices because “it’s for charity!”

 The presence of “charity” in the title of these shows is commonplace – and if it is not a charity fashion show, some money has been donated somewhere along the line, which is fantastic.
 How much money each show raises for their selected charities is very often plastered across social media, probably because this feels like an easy indicator of success.
-Certainly, I was astounded by the £170,000 sum Durham University Charity Fashion Show’s (DUCFS) announced for their 2020 show, and I unfairly did not bat an eyelid at the £1,600 that Exeter’s Fashion Society Re:Claimed show raised this year.
+Certainly, I was astounded by the £170,000 sum Durham University Charity Fashion Show’s (DUCFS) announced for their 2020 show, and I unfairly did not bat an eyelid at the £1,600 that Exeter Fashion Society’s “Re:Claimed” show raised this year.
 The one thing I will say – these figures are not to be compared against one another because the shows are vastly different.
-Some deliberately place an emphasis on charity and fundraising, others have thousands of attendees to another’s hundred, they are incomparable.
-The amount raised is not a clear sign of success.
-We should commend these shows on raising money for charity, but not pit them against each one another with that metric.
+Some deliberately place an emphasis on charity and fundraising; some have thousands of attendees to another’s hundred: they are incomparable.
+The amount raised is not a clear measure of success.
+We should commend these shows on raising money for charity, but not pit them against one another with that metric.

 I was interested to investigate some of the newer and less traditional fashion shows in St Andrews – namely VS Urban and Sitara – because they differ significantly from Don’t Walk and FS which have been around for years.
 VS Urban held its inaugural show this year, so was able to invent themselves entirely from scratch.
 The show itself was definitely more atmospheric than your standard fashion show – the focus on the combination of streetwear and hiphop certainly made a splash.
 When I talked to the committee, they cited their goals as furthering arts and culture in St Andrews, which felt very refreshing.
 Like Exeter’s Re:Claimed, there felt to be a genuine interest in fashion and in the arts – Versus Music already explores new and upcoming performers that other events have not necessarily found yet, making their fashion show seem super cool and alternative.
 Again, like Re:Claimed, charitable fundraising felt like a positive by-product – the VS team definitely put more of an emphasis on their show and its contribution to the arts.
 Given fashion shows are expected to be the same – skinny models parading around in skimpy clothing – VS’ independent spin on it made all the more sense.

-Sitara is another show that has definitely found its own path in the St Andrews fashion show world – as a “celebration of Asian cultures”, there’s definitely a style there.
-The motivation here is definitely fashion and culture, similar to VS Urban, but with a more direct focus Asian culture.
+Sitara is another show that has definitely found its own path in the St Andrews fashion show world.
+As a “celebration of Asian cultures”, there’s definitely a style there.
+The motivation here is undoubtedly fashion and culture, similar to VS Urban, but with a more direct focus on Asian culture.
 Given St Andrews is such an international university, it is really exciting to see that fashion shows are taking advantage of that.
-Sitara definitely balanced this cultural dedication with the aim to raise money as well – in 2019, they raised £4,500 for SOS Children’s Village Pakistan, and matched any donations to BLM charities in the past few months up to £350, something I have not seen with any other fashion show.
+Sitara balanced this cultural dedication with the aim to raise money as well – in 2019, they raised £4,500 for SOS Children’s Village Pakistan, and matched any donations to BLM charities in the past few months up to £350, something I have not seen with any other fashion show.

 Durham University Charity Fashion Show (DUCFS) – “the largest UK student run fundraiser” – is executed in a very similar fashion to this and has been since 1983.
 Their budget is “historic”, in the words of Odi, the current VP, reminding me a little of FS and Don’t Walk.
 Finances are modelled off the year before, taking into account inflation and risk.
 Income comes from ticket sales, pre-show events, sponsorship and donations, with an estimated two-thirds of each pound from ticket sales and events going directly to charity.
 Durham was probably the biggest student fashion show I researched – with 3,000 guests (spending between £40 and £80 on a ticket) over three nights and an additional 9 pre-show events, it’s no wonder that they manage to raise so much.
 Exeter’s Re:Claimed show had 120 guests, while many of St Andrews’ shows barely tip 1,000.